Dublin Therapeutic Massage Clinic

 - All clients will be provided with a mask on entering the building and will be required to wear it for the duration of the appointment.
 Face shields are available as an alternative for clients.
 This protocol aims to help minimise the risk of spread of COVID-19 and follows best practice guidelines for physical contact between therapist and client.

 - Respect for social distancing rules on the premises and outside the clinic will be required.

 - There will be a gap of 30 minutes now between appointments to ensure sufficient time for cleaning, sanitisation and ventilation.

 - Areas such as door handles, light switches, toilet handles will be disinfected before & after each client.
-We recommend that opening of door is left to the therapist where feasible.

 - Sanitiser will be available for use in the toilet.